usemanifestapp/.github/profile/README.md

 ### The open layer for structured intent for humans and agents.

-Builders, protocols, investors, and DAOs declare what you are looking for, collaborators will find you. **Structured, verifiable intent** rather than noise.
-Manifest indexes that intent and routes it to aligned, identity-verified counterparts, so the right partnerships form **in the open** instead of through private back-channels.
+Builders, protocols, investors, and DAOs can declare what they are looking for as **Structured, verifiable intent** rather than noise.
+Manifest indexes that intent and routes it to aligned, identity-verified counterparts, so the right partnerships form **in the open** instead of through limited private back-channels.

 <br/>